DarrenDanielDay/func-di/README.md

 // @ts-check
 // ^^^^^^^^^ Use this directive to enable TypeScript checks in JavaScript code. import { token, inject, factory, implementation, container, provide } from "func-di";
 // 0.
-Define your dependency with interface/type:
+Define your dependency types with interface/type:
 /**
  * @typedef {{
  *  foo(): number;